 The unit has a noticeable switch that modifies the intensity of light between plant development cycles.
-At the VEG setting, this LED grow light covers a 16sq.ft. area, and in the BLOOM setting you will get about 9sq.ft. of total coverage.
-While in vegetative mode, the red light bands are not so apparent, since marijuana plants don’t need it as much when growing.
+At the VEG setting, this LED grow light covers a 16sq.ft. area.
+In the BLOOM setting, you will get about 9sq.ft. of total coverage.
+While in vegetative mode, the red light bands are not so apparent because marijuana plants don’t need it as much when growing.

 The reason that coverage between vegetative and flowering phases is different is simple.
 Plants require less intense light when growing (but for more time).
 Therefore, you need to keep your lights a little bit higher, increasing the coverage.
 On the other hand, moving the lights closer reduces the focus on a smaller area.